TotalKommando/psp-pmf-toolkit/README.md

 # psp-pmf-toolkit

+[Was created/generated using Claude to figure out why @Blue's ARK-V's new animated ICON1.PMF files were glitching out or blacking out]

 Convert any video into a **working `ICON1.PMF`** for PSP homebrew EBOOTs — the animated icon that plays in the XMB Game menu.
 Byte-matched to Sony's own icon format by reverse-engineering official samples, and **verified on real PSP